rimedelis/os-setups/ubuntu-23-clean-install.md

 # Clean Install -- Ubuntu 23

-## Essential Steps

-### 1. Check for Updates (`apt` stands for Aptitude.
+## 1. Check for Updates (`apt` stands for Aptitude.
 In truth, `apt` doesn't need to be preceeded by `sudo` as it automatically performs operations with superuser privileges when necessary, but it's still standard to type it, to guarantee that the commands run successfully in all situations.)

 ```bash
 sudo apt update && sudo apt upgrade
 ```

----

-**Restart the computer for changes to apply: `sudo reboot now`**
+## **Restart the computer for changes to apply: `sudo reboot now`**

----

-### 2. Enable additional repositories for more software
+## 2. Enable additional repositories for more software

 Using the Super Key to open the Activities overview and search for "Software & Updates".